-- Biomass is a renewable energy resource derived from living organisms and/or their by-products. - There are 111 electricity and co-generation facilities with capacity of at least 1 MW using biomass in Canada. - Together, these facilities have an aggregate capacity of about 2,475 MW. - There are also 364 bioheat projects, of which 70% are less than 1 MW.
+- Biomass is a renewable energy resource derived from living organisms and/or their by-products. - In 2017 there were 36 operational co-generation units at pulp and paper mills and 41 Independent Power Providers (IPP) using biomass. - Electrical capacity of pulp and paper cogeneration was 3,427 MW, while heat capacity was 1,384 MW.
+IPP capacity for electricity and heat was 794 MW and 400 MW, respectively. - There are also 364 bioheat projects, of which 70% are less than 1 MW.
 Institutions, including schools and hospitals, are the strongest market for bioheat in Canada.